Emergency Lighting

 How much does an Emergency Lighting Inspection Report cost?

-The average cost of an Emergency Lighting Inspection Report ranges between £100 - £200.
 At CPS Homes, we have trusted connections with local, qualified trades who can get your report issued quickly and professionally, all for a very reasonable cost due to the amount of work we issue to them.
 If you are a landlord in Cardiff and want to learn more about this benefit offered exclusively to our managed clients, get in touch with us today on 02920 668585 or lettings@cpshomes.co.uk.

-Disclaimer: whilst we endeavour to keep the information on this page up-to-date, legislation, British Standards and general guidance can and do change – often without prior notice.
+Disclaimer: whilst we endeavour to keep the information on this page up-to-date, legislation, British Standards and general guidance can and do change, often without prior notice.
 As such, CPS Homes cannot guarantee with absolute certainty that the information on this page is fully up-to-date.